Shebii55/ToDoList-App/README.md

 ## Deployment

-The application is successfully deployed and can be accessed [here](insert_link_here).
+The application is successfully deployed and can be accessed here https://66488e55d44591b47795f2f6--profound-dragon-ef2b74.netlify.app/.

 ## Usage

-1. **Creating a Task**: To create a new task, click on the input field labeled "Add New Task" and type in the task details.
-Press the "Add Task" button or hit Enter to add the task to the list.
+1. **Creating a Task**: To create a new task, click on the input field labeled "Task(s) to do" and type in the task details.
+Press the "Add" button to add the task to the list.
 2. **Completing a Task**: When a task is completed, click on the checkbox next to the task to mark it as completed.
+3. **Editing a task**: To edit an existing task, click on the edit button associated with the task.
-3. **Deleting a Task**: To delete a task, click on the delete button associated with the task.
+4. **Deleting a Task**: To delete a task, click on the delete button associated with the task.

 ## Technologies Used